When we talk about marketing and advertising, very often the topic “budget” is at the center of the most important discussions.

 What is our goal?

 We should always analyse the budget we have set for a campaign and compare it to the main objective of the campaign.
-The key is to have an idea of the relationship between the two themes and how they are dependent on each other.
+The key is to have an idea of the relationship between the two topics and how they are dependent on each other.
 With their experience, the marketing team in the relevant category and business model should be able to clearly comment on whether the budget is appropriate for the target.
 But there needs to be a starting point and a benchmark budget that is subject to analysis.

 Have an idea of the size of audience you need to reach and know where to find them.

 We should always look at marketing as a tool over which we have control.
 There are specific mechanics that are based on statistics.
 And very often budgeting depends on the amount of people we want to reach, as well as where we’re going to find those audiences.
 Because of this, CPM (cost per 1,000 people reached) is a key metric for us to budget around.
-The key is to know how much it will cost us and what the competition is in the relevant media for the people we need, relative to the target we have set.
+The key is to know how much it will cost us and what the competition is in the relevant media for the people we need, in correspondence to the target we have set.

 If you’re looking for and like checklists, we’ve added a few in this blog post of ours to help you work through these 2 points more effectively.